-A lack of safe water and toilets has an enormous impact on people's lives.
+A lack of clean water and decent toilets has an enormous impact on people's lives.
 Life expectancy is just 49, one of the lowest in the world.

-Around 100 children die every year from diarrhoea caused by unsafe water and poor sanitation in Swaziland.
+Over 200 children die every year from diarrhoeal diseases caused by poor water and sanitation in Swaziland.

 Swaziland is a small country surrounded on three sides by South Africa and bordering Mozambique to the east.
 HIV/AIDS is widespread amongst the population, making the need for safe water, hygiene and basic toilets even greater.

 Swaziland is a very poor country with a population of around 1.3 million.
-330,000 people don’t have access to safe water, and 500,000 have no sanitation.
-Over 100 children die every year from preventable diarrhoeal diseases.
+400,000 people don’t have access to clean water, and 540,000 have no decent toilets.
+Over 200 children die every year from preventable diarrhoeal diseases.

-Almost a third of the population does not have access to safe water and nearly half have nowhere to go to the toilet.
+Almost half of the population does not have access to clean water and nearly half have nowhere to go to the toilet.
 These problems have a big impact on health and contribute to an average life expectancy of just 49.

 In Swaziland, WaterAid is working closely with local communities to introduce simple, low-cost technologies.
 This ensures the poorest people are able to install and maintain water points and toilets themselves.